Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Remarks on the Definition of the Laplacian

 and any linear operator $\widetilde{K}:\WuH\to\WuH$ acts on $f\in\WuH$ as follows:

 where $\widetilde{K}:\mathcal{S}\times\mathcal{S}\to\mathbb{R}$ (overloading the notation) is their kernel function.
-We mark these operators with a tilde to remember they are \emph{not} linear operators on $\mathbb{R}^d$.\footnote{They could be interpreted as such by incorporating $\phi$ in their kernel function, but this would be misleading.} Indeed, the incautious reader of \cite{wuLaplacianRLLearning2018} may overlook this subtle but important aspect and interpret inner products as Euclidean dot products and linear operators as matrices---that is, essentially missing the weighting by $\phi$ in dot products.
-We suspect this is why the Laplacian is sometimes ambiguously (if not incorrectly) reported, for example, by \citet{gomezProperLaplacianRepresentation2024} and \citet{TouatiRO23} (see App. \ref{app:unifying} for details).
+We mark these operators with a tilde to emphasize they are \emph{not} linear operators on $\mathbb{R}^d$.\footnote{They could be interpreted as such by incorporating $\phi$ in their kernel function, but this would be misleading.} Indeed, the incautious reader of \cite{wuLaplacianRLLearning2018} may overlook this subtle but important aspect and interpret inner products as Euclidean dot products and linear operators as matrices---that is, essentially missing the weighting by $\phi$ in dot products.
+For example, ~\citet{TouatiRO23} and~\citet{gomezProperLaplacianRepresentation2024} report expressions for the general Laplacian that are incorrect unless one makes strong assumptions on the transition matrix (see App. \ref{app:unifying} for further details).
+Fortunately, these oversights do not affect their main results (these works mainly focus on the symmetric case anyway, and~\citet{gomezProperLaplacianRepresentation2024} include a correct general formulation in the Appendix), but they serve as examples of how the abstract formulation can be misleading.

 To avoid any further confusion, let us go back to the Laplacian operator as originally defined by \citet{wuLaplacianRLLearning2018}:\footnote{Note that the identity $\widetilde{I}$ of $\WuH$ is also not the same as the identity $I$ of $\mathbb{R}^d$.}